Stibbons/kube-airflow/README.md

 |-------------|-------------------------|--------------------------------|
 ```

+The line that interest us is the port of the first IP exposed by `traefik-web-ui`.
+It is the
+main ingress.
+If will not be port 80 because of the way minikube works.

+The second port is the Traefik dashboard.

-Giving you have your `/etc/host` properly set by `make update-etc-host`:
+Given you have your `/etc/host` properly set (ex: by `make update-etc-host`):

 ```bash
 $ cat /etc/hosts
 192.168.99.100 minikube traeffik-ui.minikube
 ```

-You need to manually go to the following URL:
+You can then manually go to the following URL:

 - Airflow Web server: http://minikube:31333/airflow/admin/
 - Flower: http://minikube:31333/airflow/flower/

+And see how both behave nicely !

 ## Scale the number of workers